chris-rutkowski/taptest/README.md

 - StackTrace print('this is platform ${StackTrace.current.toString()}'); can help creating path for goldens
 - ability to provide keys to be awaited disappearance during snapshot tests
 - action to go - navigating using router, testing deeplinks etc
+- MockHttpRequestHandler doesn't need path if the uri can be uri.path

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.